coderefinery/train-the-trainer/_episodes/01-intro.md

 ---

 # Goal of this workshop

 One important challenge of CodeRefinery is to become sustainable by the end of the project.
 To be able to maintain and develop further CodeRefinery lessons, it is important to have a sufficient number of qualified instructors and maintainers.

-This instructor training workshop aims to increase the number of CodeRefinery instructors and thus contribute to the project's sustainability.
+This instructor training workshop aims to increase the number of CodeRefinery instructors and to increase the visibility and exposure of the teaching material and thus contribute to the project's sustainability.